-High altitudes, unique ecosystems and ancient civilisations – Welcome to Bolivia.
-Here are 13 amazing places to visit in Bolivia that you simply cannot miss on your travel itinerary.
+Wondering what to do in Bolivia?
+Here are 18 amazing things to do in Bolivia that you simply cannot miss on your travel itinerary.

-Salar de Uyuni (the Bolivian Salt Flats)
+Visit the Salar de Uyuni (the Bolivian Salt Flats)

 If you visit during December to April the flats are covered in a perfectly reflective layer of water (which makes for some pretty awesome Instas).
 Whatever time of the year you visit, you’re sure to be blown away by one of nature’s most dramatic landscapes.

-The Coloured Lakes (Laguna Colorada, Laguna Verde and Laguna Blanca)
+Marvel at The Coloured Lakes (Laguna Colorada, Laguna Verde and Laguna Blanca)

 The Bolivian Altiplano is one of the most remarkable areas in South America – visiting the brightly-coloured lakes should be at the top of your Bolivian bucket list.

 Here are five Bolivian landscapes that will have you booking your ticket straight away.

 The Incas recognised Titicaca as the birthplace of their nation – something that’s not been lost in the lake’s culture today.
 While away time in the likeable town of Copacabana, or just hike, kayak and soak up a piece of nature at its finest.

-La Paz (and the Witches Market in Particular)
+Explore La Paz (and the Witches Market in Particular)

 First things first.
 La Paz is not Bolivia’s capital (that’s Sucre – a handy fact that might help you in a pub quiz one day).
 That doesn’t stop La Paz from capturing visitors hearts with its heady mix of colonial buildings, ancient traditions and high-speed modernity.

 From dried frogs to llama penises, there’s an endlessly fascinating array of goods on sale.

 There are hikes and adventures to be had in La Paz’s surrounding areas, but when it comes to places to visit in the city itself, you should make a beeline for the Witches Market.

-Death Road (Yungas Road)
+Brave a Journey on Death Road (Yungas Road)

-We’ll give you three guesses why the Yungas Road earned its moniker of the “Death Road”.
+I’ll give you three guesses why the Yungas Road earned its moniker of the “Death Road”.
 This narrow road winds its way for 69km from La Paz to Coroico along the side of the Cordillera Oriental Mountains.

 Bikers descend over 1,200 metres from the heady heights of the Highlands down to the humid rainforests below in an adrenalin-pumping excursion and an unforgettable experience.